1990 French Open – Men's singles

 Andrés Gómez defeated Andre Agassi in the final, 6–3, 2–6, 6–4, 6–4 to win the men's singles tennis title at the 1990 French Open.
-He became the first Ecuadorian, male or female, to win a major, and this was his only major title in singles.
-Agassi later alleged in his 2009 autobiography that his defeat in the final was partly due to issues with his wig.
+It was his first and only major singles title, becoming the first Ecuadorian to win a singles major.

-Michael Chang was the defending champion, but he was defeated by Agassi in the quarterfinals.
-For the first time since the 1977 Australian Open, none of the semifinalists had previously won a major title.
+Michael Chang was the defending champion, but was defeated by Agassi in the quarterfinals.

-Until the 2002 Australian Open, this would be the last time that the top two seeds would lose in the first round of a major, with Stefan Edberg and Boris Becker losing to Sergi Bruguera and Goran Ivanišević respectively.
+For the first time since the December 1977 Australian Open, no semifinalists at a major had previously won a major title.
+World No. 1 and three-time former champion Ivan Lendl elected to skip the tournament to prepare for Wimbledon, seeking to complete the career Grand Slam.
+Until the 2002 Australian Open, this would be the last time that the top two seeds lost in the first round of a major, with Stefan Edberg and Boris Becker falling in the opening round.